deepwaterpaladin/DotGov/README.md

 ## Reporting Structure

-- Videos are taken on each subpage of the base `.gov` url for a given site.
+- Videos are taken on each subpage of the base `.gov` url for a given site
 - A full markdown report is saved for each site, found in the `reports/` directory

 ## Contributing